Transfer to the One of the Nine UC Campuses

 - One UC transferable college math course.
 Choose from: ECON 5, MATH 75, 80, 90, 97, 100A, 100B, 110A, 110B, 110C, 115, 120, 125, 130, PSYC 5

 - Please consult the complete list of UC Transferable Courses for possible transfer credit limitations.

 - Four UC transferable courses (3 sem/4-5 qtr units each) from at least two of the following subject areas:

-Note: If a student satisfies the Intersegmental General Education Transfer Curriculum (IGETC) prior to transferring to the UC, s/he may satisfy the seven-course pattern outlined above, depending on the courses taken.
+Note: If students satisfy the Intersegmental General Education Transfer Curriculum (IGETC) prior to transferring to the UC, they may satisfy the seven-course pattern outlined above, depending on the courses taken.
 It is important to note, that completion of IGETC is not a minimum eligibility requirement for admission to the UC.
 For more information, visit www.assist.org.

 5. What general advice can you give me regarding planning for transfer to the UC?

 - Complete English and Math requirements as early as possible.
 If at all possible, complete these courses prior to applying.